-If you registered a company with the Corporate Affairs Commission and you failed to file a return, there is a possibility that your company will be delisted by CAC and treated as a dormant.
+If you registered a company with the Corporate Affairs Commission and you failed to file a return every year, your company status will change to “inactive”.

 What is delisting?

-Delisting is one of the terms associated with stock exchange which means the removal of a security from stock listing.
-It usually happens when an issuer (company) is declared bankruptcy or violates critical rules.
+Delisting is one of the terms associated with the stock exchange which means the removal of security from stock listing.
+It usually happens when an issuer (company) is declared bankrupt or violates critical rules.
 It can also be voluntary or involuntary.

 Delisting in CAC Context

-1) Failure to file an annual return means that your company has run in violation of Companies and Allied Matters Act (CAMA), 2020 as such the commission has take appropriate action against your company as required by sections 417 to 425
+1) Failure to file an annual return means that your company has violated the Companies and Allied Matters Act (CAMA), 2020 as such the commission has taken appropriate action against your company as required by sections 417 to 425

-2) Filing annual return shows that your company is in operation in the eye of CAC, failure to do that is treated as “company no longer carries out business.”
+2) Filing annual returns shows that your company is in operation in the eye of CAC, failure to do that is treated as “company no longer carries out business.”

-3) Your company will no longer be regarded as legally registered entities
+3) Your company will no longer be regarded as a legally registered entity

 4) Your business will lose all privileges so accorded them by law.

 5) You can no longer use the name as a legal entity in accessing government loans